 Access to a computer

-If you don't have a way to get online, you can access a computer at (click to view):
+If you don't have a way to get online, you can access a computer at the following places:

 Discretionary Housing Payments and Universal Credit